Cranmore Mountain Resort: Mountain statistics

-Cranmore has over 170 acre of skiable terrain, with 54 trails and glades served by 9 lifts—a high-speed quad, a fixed-grip quad, two fixed-grip triples, one fixed-grip double and four surface lifts.
-24% of the terrain is designated as easy, 46% is rated intermediate and 16% is expert.
+Cranmore has over 170 acre of skiable terrain, with 56 trails and glades served by 7 lifts—a high-speed quad, a fixed-grip quad, two fixed-grip triples, one fixed-grip double and two surface lifts.
+28% of the terrain is designated as easy, 46% is rated intermediate and 26% is expert.
 The longest run is about 1 mi long, and all terrain has snowmaking installed.
 The vertical drop of the mountain is 1200 ft.

 Summer

-In the summer, Cranmore operates with an aerial adventure park, including zip lines, summer tubing (using a solid, manmade, slippery base material in place of snow), bungy trampoline, and hiking, as well as new additions in the 2015 year for littler kids like bouncy houses and climbing walls, and a mini-adventure park for those not yet meeting the height/weight restrictions for the larger one.
+In the summer Cranmore operates with a Mountain Adventure Park, including Summer Tubing (using a solid, manmade, slippery base material in place of snow), Bungy Trampoline, Mountain Coaster, Giant Swing, Scenic Chairlift, a Climbing Wall, Spyder Mountain, and more.
+Cranmore also has New England's newest lift accessed Downhill Mountain Bike Park with a competitive youth race series.